plehatron/contacts-app/README.md

 ## Static Analysis

-PHPStan is used for finding errors in code.
+PHPStan can be used for finding errors in code.
 Run it with command:

 ```
 vendor/bin/phpstan analyse -l 5 src tests